 The District does not oppose development within District boundaries, and recognizes the importance of housing on the health and welfare of the community.
 However, the District maintains that the community can only thrive if the District's educational program and its facilities are viable and sufficient, and District staff, families, and students are safe.
-Accordingly, the needs of the District must be appropriately considered in the environmental review process for all proposed new development that will impact the District, such as the Project.
+Accordingly, the needs of the District must be appropriately considered in the environmental review process for all proposed new development that will impact the District, such as the very large Project under consideration.